Looking for next-level outdoor drinking destinations? Here are the 13 best rooftop bars in Charlotte.

 Chill sun-soaked bar atop Le Meridien Hotel.

-Views: The 18th-floor outdoor terrace at the Le Meridien Hotel has arguably the best, full view of the city skyline and touts the only 360-degree view among the major Uptown rooftops.
+Views: The 18th-floor outdoor terrace at the Le Meridien Hotel has arguably the best full shot of the skyline and touts the only 360-degree view among the major Uptown rooftops.

-Must-try cocktail: “Uptown Girl” — refreshing cocktail made with gin, pineapple-coconut juice, lime, and cucumber.
+Must-try cocktail: “Uptown Girl” — a refreshing cocktail made with gin, pineapple-coconut juice, lime, and cucumber.

 Go when: If you’re looking to party with bacon and booze.